astroupjs/EBML/README.md

 # EBML

-EBML is a repository for the paper (under review).
+EBML is a repository for the [paper](https://ui.adsabs.harvard.edu/abs/2025A%26C....5300998P/abstract).
 It includes trained models and a dataset of synthetic light curves of eclipsing binaries.

 ## 1. Getting Started